Pyaasa: Development

 Pyaasa was based on a story idea called Kashmakash, written by Guru Dutt sometime in 1947 or '48, when he was 22.
 The film's theme and philosophy was inspired by his life experiences in early struggling days of his life.
 It is also surmised that the story is based on the life of the film's lyricist Sahir Ludhianvi who had a failed affair with poet and writer Amrita Pritam.

 Till the project was started in 1956, several changes were made in the original story in assistance with Abrar Alvi like originally the protagonist was to be a painter.
+The film was originally titled Pyaas (thirst), but Dutt later changed it to Pyaasa to better describe the film.
 In the original ending, Guru Dutt wanted to show that Vijay left all alone, but on the distributors' insistence the ending was changed.
 There was a debate between writer Abrar Alvi and Dutt on film's ending.
 Abrar wanted the protagonist to accept and compromise with the prevailing material social reality; Guru Dutt insisted otherwise.

-The film was originally titled Pyaas (thirst), but Dutt later changed it to Pyaasa to better describe the film.

 Waheeda Rehman's character in Pyaasa was inspired from a real life character.
 Abrar Alvi and his friends were visiting Bombay and they decided to visit the red light area.
 Alvi got talking to a girl who called herself Gulabo.
 According to Alvi "As I left, she thanked me in a broken voice, saying that it was the first time that she had been treated with respect, in a place where she heard only abuses.
-I used her exact words in the film."
+I used her exact words in the film.

 Casting

 Dutt wanted Dilip Kumar to play the leading role in the movie, which the 'tragedy king' declined.
 One major reason that is cited for the decline is the impact of doing intense films on Dilip Kumar's health.
 Reportedly, the doctors had advised him to take up lighter roles for sometime.
 Another possible reason that is cited is the alleged disagreement between him and Dutt over the film's distribution rights.
 Thus, Dutt himself played the role and movie went on to become one of the most commercially successful movies of the year.

 The role of Shyam was originally to be played by Dutt's real life friend, Johnny Walker, but was then also assigned to one of Dutt's assistant directors.
 Pyaasa was to be made with actresses Nargis Dutt and Madhubala in the roles Mala Sinha and Waheeda Rehman played eventually.
 But the two actresses couldn't decide which role they wanted to play and Dutt eventually opted for two, then new actresses, Mala and Waheeda.